Nonparametric methods for doubly robust estimation of continuous treatment effects: Proof of Theorem 2

 Therefore since $||\hat\pi-\overline\pi||_\mathcal{Z}=o_p(1)$ and $||\hat\mu-\overline\mu||_\mathcal{Z} = o_p(1)$ by definition, and since $O_p(o_p(1))=o_p(1)$, the above implies

-Now, since by definition $\hat\varpi(a)=\Pn\{\hat\pi(a \mid \mathbf{L})\}$ and $\overline\varpi(a)=\E\{\overline\pi(a \mid \mathbf{L})\}$, we have that
+Now, since by definition $\hat\varpi(a)=\Pn\{\hat\pi(a \mid \bL)\}$ and $\overline\varpi(a)=\E\{\overline\pi(a \mid \bL)\}$, we have that

 where the last two lines used the triangle inequality.
-By definition the first term on the right hand side of the last line is $o_p(1)$, and by the uniform entropy assumption in condition (e) the second term is also $o_p(1)$ since it implies that $\overline\pi$ is Glivenko-Cantelli \autocite{van2000asymptotic,van1996weak}.
+By definition the first term on the right hand side of the last line is $o_p(1)$, and by the uniform entropy assumption in condition (e) the second term is also $o_p(1)$ since it implies that $\overline\pi$ is Glivenko-Cantelli \citep{van2000asymptotic,van1996weak}.
 Therefore we have $||\hat\varpi-\overline\varpi||_\mathcal{Z}=o_p(1)$.
 By exactly the same logic, using definitions and condition (e) we similarly have

-Therefore $||\hat\xi-\overline\xi||_\mathcal{Z}=\sup_{\mathbf{z} \in \mathcal{Z}} |\xi(\mathbf{z};\boldsymbol{\hat\eta})-\xi(\mathbf{z};\boldsymbol{\overline\eta})| = o_p(1)$.
+Therefore $||\hat\xi-\overline\xi||_\mathcal{Z}=\sup_{\bz \in \mathcal{Z}} |\hat\xi(\bz;\hat\pi,\hat\mu)-\xi(\bz;\overline\pi,\overline\mu)| = o_p(1)$.

 Now we will show that the conditions given in Lemma 1 hold, indicating that the sequence $\{ \Gn V_n( \cdot) : n\geq 1\}$ defined above is stochastically equicontinuous.
 Conditions (a)--(c) of Lemma 1 are given exactly in the statement of Theorem 2 and so hold immediately.
-For conditions (d) and (e) of Lemma 1 we need to consider the space $\Xi$ containing elements $\xi(\mathbf{z})$.
-The space $\Xi$ can be constructed as a transformation of the spaces $(\mathcal{F}_\pi,\mathcal{F}_\mu,\mathcal{F}_\varpi,\mathcal{F}_m)$ containing the functions $(\pi,\mu,\varpi,m)$, along with the single identity function that takes $\mathbf{Z}$ as input and outputs $Y$.
+For conditions (d) and (e) of Lemma 1 we need to consider the space $\Xi$ containing elements $\xi(\bz)$.
+The space $\Xi$ can be constructed as a transformation of the spaces $(\mathcal{F}_\pi,\mathcal{F}_\mu,\mathcal{F}_\varpi,\mathcal{F}_m)$ containing the functions $(\pi,\mu,\varpi,m)$, along with the single identity function that takes $\bZ$ as input and outputs $Y$.
 Specifically, we have